- Staff

 Chief Executive officer

-Prior to joining GWL, much of her experience was with youth organizations focused on creating our communities’ next generation of social justice leaders.
+Prior to joining GWL, much of her experience was with youth organizations focused on creating our communities’ next generation of community leaders.

 Heather received her MBA from The Heller School of Social Policy & Management at Brandeis University and her BA from Smith College.
 Beyond GWUSA, she serves as the Public Director on the Association of Collegiate Schools of Architecture (ACSA) Board of Directors.